raven428/ansible-mega-var/README.md

 2. plain HTTPS with token auth

 ### Other improvements
+- add all compressors tests for decompress module
 - it should be split into multiple files to allow usage of every single part from other roles with the tasks_from parameter
 - it needs to be tested as one of the units in CI, e.g., by molecule:
   - calling the whole role